 \section{Conclusion}

-With annotation curricula (\Approach), we have introduced a novel approach for implicitly training non-expert annotators.
-We provided a formalization for an easy-instances-first strategy that orders instances from easy to difficult by approximating annotation difficulty with heuristics and annotation time.
-In our experiments with three English datasets we further identified well-performing heuristics and interactively trained models.
-Our user study with 40 voluntary participants who classified English tweets about the Covid-19 pandemic shows that leveraging \Approach can lead to a significant reduction in annotation time while preserving a high annotation quality.
+With annotation curricula (AC), we have introduced a novel approach for implicitly training annotators.
+We provided a formalization for an easy-instances-first strategy that orders instances from easy to difficult by approximating the annotation difficulty with task-agnostic heuristics and annotation time.
+In our experiments with three English datasets, we identified well-performing heuristics and interactively trained models and find that the data domain and the annotation task can play an important role when creating an annotation curriculum.
+Finally, we evaluate the best performing heuristic and adaptive model in a user study with 40 voluntary participants who classified English tweets about the Covid-19 pandemic and show that leveraging AC can lead to a significant reduction in annotation time while preserving annotation quality.

-With respect to our initial research questions (cf.~\cref{introduction}), our results show that the order in which instances are annotated can have a significant impact in terms of annotation time (RQ1) and that recent language models can already suffice to pre-compute a well-performing ordering (RQ2).
-We further find that traditional regression models that are trained interactively lack adaptivity (RQ3), as they perform well on existing datasets with hundreds or more training instances, but fall behind non-adaptive \estimators in the user study.
+With respect to our initial research questions (cf.~\cref{introduction}), our results show that the order in which instances are annotated can have a statistically significant impact in terms of annotation time (RQ1) and that recent language models can provide a strong baseline to pre-compute a well-performing ordering (RQ2).
+We further find that our interactively trained regression models lack adaptivity (RQ3), as they perform well on existing datasets with hundreds or more training instances, but fall behind non-adaptive estimators in the user study.